Old Fashioned Pecan Tassies

 • Fill the dough shells ⅔ full with the filling.
 (They rise slightly so if you fill them too much they will overflow.)
 Place a pecan half on top of each cup.
 36 pecan halves

 • Bake for 18 minutes or until the tarts are golden brown on top.
-Allow the tarts to cool, then loosen them with a small knife and remove to a wire rack.
+Allow the tarts to cool, then loosen them with a small knife and remove to a cooling rack.

 Notes